Walton-on-Thames: Sport

 The Elmbridge Xcel Leisure Centre is to the east of the town, near the Thames.
 The centre includes two swimming pools, an extensive gym, indoor courts and a climbing wall.

 The River Thames offers extensive opportunities for water-based sports, including rowing, canoeing, kayaking, skiffing, punting and sailing.
 Walton Rowing Club, Thames Valley Skiff Club and St George's College, are on the river towpath between the town centre and the Elmbridge Xcel Leisure Centre.
 Weybridge Rowing Club is further upstream in Weybridge.

 Walton Athletics Club was founded in 1942 and is based at the new Waterside Drive Athletic Arena.
 The club has around 200 members ranging in age from 9 years to over 60 years old.
 The club provides qualified coaching in all athletics disciplines and participates in a number of different leagues to provide appropriate competition for all age groups in track and field, cross country and road running.

 Walton-on-Thames Cricket Club are based in Ashley Park with the first team captained by Sam Gorvin.
-They will play in the Surrey Cricket Championship Division One in 2025, having previously won Surrey Championship Division Two in 2015 & 2018.
-Over the years, Walton have had a host of players who have gone on to further honours including Mark Bainbridge (Surrey CCC & England Under-19s), Stephen Murdoch (Wellington), Anthony Alleyne (West Indies Under-19s) and Greg Lamb (Hampshire CCC & Zimbabwe).
+They will play in the Surrey Cricket Championship Division One in 2025, having previously won Surrey Championship Division Two in 2015 and 2018.
+Over the years, Walton have had a host of players who have gone on to further honours including Mark Bainbridge (Surrey CCC & England Under-19s), Stephen Murdoch (Wellington), Anthony Alleyne (West Indies Under-19s) and Greg Lamb (Hampshire CCC and Zimbabwe).
 The club now has five Saturday league senior sides and enjoyed a successful 2015 with three of the four sides gaining promotion.
 The club's training is run by Brian Berthoud.

 Walton Casuals are a football club who are currently in the Isthmian League Division One South, a level above their neighbours Walton & Hersham.
 Nicknamed the Stags, they play at Church Road in a ground share with Whyteleafe while developments take place at the Waterside Drive Sports Hub.
 They previously played at the Waterside Stadium, just off Waterside Drive and adjacent to the modern Elmbridge Xcel Leisure Centre.
 The club play in a tangerine orange and black home kit and a blue and white away kit.
 The team moved into their new home in September 2017.

 Walton & Hersham are a football club who are currently in the Combined Counties League Premier Division.
 Nicknamed the Swans, they play at the Elmbridge Xcel Sports Hub.
 The club play in a red and white home kit and a yellow away kit.
-In 1973, they won the FA Amateur Cup in its penultimate year, beating Slough Town 1–0 in front of 41,000 spectators (the third largest crowd of the day) at Wembley.
+In 1973, they won the FA Amateur Cup in its penultimate year, beating Slough Town 1–0 in front of 41,000 spectators at Wembley.
 Later that year, they achieved a shock 4–0 win over Brian Clough's Brighton & Hove Albion (then a Football League Third Division side) in the FA Cup.